tommh/mmba-ai-programmers/class_1/lesson_plan.md

         You're in this course to become an AI advocate.
 What does an AI advocate do?
 What is their role and what value do they bring?
 How do I influence my team/department/team when it comes to AI?
 Many other questions may exist, and this section will show you what that's like at a 10,000 ft level.

    - **Procedure:**
+      1. SOW Example (Who task)
+            - Explain the project
+            - Highlight the three things a project needs: Expert, context, and evaluations
       1. What technical skills do you need to know?
             - Highlight projects and use cases that we'll be covering
             - show course topic overview (map)